ptavarez16/Front-end-Developer-Interview-Questions/questions/css-questions.md

 - Advantages:
   - CSS is more maintainable
   - Easy to write nested selectors
-  - Variables for consiting theming
+  - Variables for consistent theming
   - Mixins to generate repeated CSS
   - Splitting code into multiple files in a more efficient way
 - Disadvantages: